su8/pinky-bar/README.md

 * ecl for lisp
 * ocaml
 * rust
+* go

-Have a look at extra/scripts/pinky.{py,pl,ruby,lua,R,s,lisp}, they serve as examples how to write the most basic scripts in order to extend pinkybar in python/perl/ruby/lua/R/assembly/lisp/ocaml/rust.
+Have a look at extra/scripts/pinky.{py,pl,ruby,lua,R,s,lisp}, they serve as examples how to write the most basic scripts in order to extend pinkybar in python/perl/ruby/lua/R/assembly/lisp/ocaml/rust/go.
 You can use all languages simultaneously.

 Please, please do **NOT** export or set PYTHONPATH on it's own line.